christopherobin/mage/lib/modules/bot/README.md

 This is where the magic happens for the bot.
 This file is a hybrid between a loader page, a landing page and the bot itself.
 Most of the code can be copied from another game however the runBot function will change depending on what you are trying to achieve.
-For an in-depth example please take a lookg at DeadRising-TheSurvival game.
+For some in-depth examples please talk with the mage team.

 ```javascript
 // ....